-What about the various keyboards in the pic linked below?
-What models are those, and why have you chosen to work with those?
+What about the various keyboards in the picture below?

 Daniel: That is also taken in Omar’s studio.
 The only ones we ended up using there were the piano and the organ.
 We also use some electric pianos, one made by Kawai.
 I’m playing a ’75 Emmons E9 Pedal steel guitar in that photo, which is something I’ve been learning for the past 2 years or so.

 I’ve heard you guys handle the recording and mixing of your music, but where do you turn for mastering?